 – Alaska State Constitution, Art.
 12 § 5

-As an Army Officer, I took the following oath upon being promoted to Captain:
+As an Army Officer, I took the following oath:

-Having worn the Army uniform for twelve years, it is an oath that I have honored, and came to know well through repeated use.
-At West Point we were taught, and taught others, that any officer who was willing to honor that oath to the point of losing his life in combat should certainly willing to be fired for honoring that same oath.
-If you are willing to die for your country, you need to be willing to be fired for it as well.
+Having worn the Army uniform for twelve years, it is an oath that I have honored, and come to know well through repeated use.
+At West Point we were taught, and taught others, that any officer who was willing to honor that oath to the point of losing their life in combat should certainly be willing to be fired for honoring that same oath.
+Simply put, if you are willing to die for your country, you need to be willing to be fired for it as well.

 As the first official act of an elected official, the swearing in ceremony reminds us of where our allegiance is to lie while in office, and the pride which we are to have in fulfilling that oath each day after that.
-As a legislator, our allegiance is not to the interests that predominate in Juneau, nor is it even to constituents who ask us to do that which reason and law do not permit.
-Our allegiance is to the US Constitution and the Alaska State Constitution.
+As a legislator, our allegiance is not to the interests that predominate in Juneau, nor is it to our colleagues in elected office, not is it even to constituents who ask us to do that which reason and law do not permit.
+Our allegiance is to the United States Constitution and the Constitution of the State of Alaska.